Song

 How much did Return to Innocence make in total?

-Return to Innocence does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Return to Innocence does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Return to Innocence make per stream?